 BREEDING: Mating takes place in late summer or early fall, and females store sperm until they emerge from hibernation in the spring, when ovulation and fertilization occur.
 Some individuals mate again upon emergence.
 Gestation lasts 50–60 days, and parturition occurs in early to mid-summer.
 Females bear a single offspring annually, and young-of-the-year may mate prior to hibernation in the fall.
 Though some may roost alone, females often roost colonially; maternity or nursery colonies may be comprised of up to 90 individuals, including young.
 The largest maternity colony reported contained 39 adult females.
 Females exhibit high site fidelity to maternity roosts, returning annually to their natal sites.

 LIFE CYCLE: The lifespan of northern long-eared bats may be longer than 18 years.

 FEEDING: Like other Myotis species, the northern long-eared bat feeds opportunistically on insects, using both “hawking” and “gleaning” to obtain prey.
 The species feeds on a variety of insects, including moths, beetles and flies, though its diet varies both seasonally and geographically.

 THREATS: This bat is threatened by white-nose syndrome; habitat destruction, including from logging, residential and agricultural development, mineral extraction, and the sealing of entrances to abandoned mines; environmental contaminants; wind energy; and climate change.

-POPULATION TREND: This species is declining dramatically in the eastern portion of its range due to white-nose syndrome.
-As the disease spreads westward, it is likely to decline throughout its range.
+POPULATION TREND: This species has declined dramatically in the eastern portion of its range due to white-nose syndrome.
+As the disease spreads westward, it is likely to decline throughout its entire range.

 |Northern long-eared bat photo courtesy Flickr Creative Commons/Kristen Bobo||HOME / DONATE NOW / SIGN UP FOR E-NETWORK / CONTACT US / PHOTO USE /|